chef-cft/dca_workshop/README.md

 3. Test your environment, test your nodes, test your assumptions

 ## Appendix I - Optional configuration management and drift use case
+links to cookbooks
+descriptions of what cookbooks do suggested steps

 ## Appendix II -- recommended/example controls for Detect & Correct

 ## Appendix III -- Optional remote scan use case
+*Remember, doing remote scan assumes previous testing/confirmation of network access for the BJC automate instance to be able to RDP or SSH into customer nodes with firewall and/or proxy rule configuration*

+ Execute a remote-scan of one or multiple customer nodes against a standard CIS profile using the same Automate instance used for the rest of the workshop.

+ If you run this use-case at the end of the workshop the participants will already be very familiar with Detect/Correct and you can wrap up the workshop by saying "now lets looks at the state of a node in your environment vs a CIS hardening standard for the OS".

+Focus on the ease of scanning and gathering data to find the information they need in order to plan on moving forward to making those nodes compliance.
+In order to correct they will in the future need to manage those nodes with Chef and apply cookbooks in the exact manner they have today in the workshop.
+And then once the chef-client is on the node the Detect phase can be scheduled to be executed at a regular interval so the compliance data is always up to date.